bGraphic/varsom-server/README.md

 # varsom-server
 Server responsible for importing data from api.nve.no into firebase.

+Hosted on Heroku.
+- Should probably be moved to [Firebase Cloud Function](https://firebase.google.com/docs/functions/) to simplify operations.

 To test the import job locally run: `heroku local:run node jobs/import-forecasts.js`

 ## api node in firebase database